Southampton Trails Preservation Society

 shooting range for the Southampton Village Police Department—circumstances that pose a number of significant hurdles to the

-Huge piles of tree stumps line the dirt road leading to the hill, but Mr. Bottini said he has been working with village officials to
+Huge piles of tree stumps line the dirt road leading to the hill, but Mr. Bottini worked with village officials to slowly clean up

-slowly clean up portions of the property so that the hiking trail may cross the summit, circumventing the areas still used by the
+portions of the property so that the hiking trail may cross the summit, circumventing the areas still used by the village.

 Tuckahoe Woods might not even exist if not for Mr. Billing.
 While in his late 20s, the man nicknamed “Nature” in high school